shannonmoeller/gulp-hb/README.md

 ### `helpers` `{String|Array.<String>}`

-Glob string or array of glob strings matching helper files.
-Helper files are JavaScript files that define one or more helpers.
+An [object of helpers](http://handlebarsjs.com/reference.html#base-registerHelper), a glob string matching helper files, an array of glob strings, or a function returning any of these.
+Globbed helper files are JavaScript files that define one or more helpers.

 As a single helper function (helper will be named according to the filename):